ajohn5960/BookTracker/README.md

 - retrieved JSON data from Google Books API and parsed through it

 ## What I would like to add
--	books to read list
+-	checkboxes for selecting books
 - timeline of when the books were read
 - images of book thumbnails
 - fix radio buttons